2i2c-org/team-compass/practices/development.md

   **The top comment should be frequently updated** by anybody on the team with relevant information to add.
   Do not hesitate to update somebody's top comment with new information, even if you didn't open the issue (though you're encouraged to leave a comment noting what has changed!).

-User Stories
-: [User stories](https://www.atlassian.com/agile/project-management/user-stories) are a section of the top comment.
+Benefit
+: What is the benefit for completing this deliverable?
-  They allow us to explicitly define the stakeholders that care about a deliverable, and why.
+  This should be in the form of [user stories](https://www.atlassian.com/agile/project-management/user-stories) that explicitly define the stakeholders that care about a deliverable, and why.
-  They are recommended in order to ensure that the team understands the value that a deliverable brings.

-Acceptance Criteria
-: Some definition of "complete" so that we know when the deliverable has been met and we may close the issue.
-  This is particularly important for longer-lasting or complex deliverables that may not have an obvious completion point.

-Task Lists
+Tasks to complete
-: Task lists encode discrete steps to take in order to complete a deliverable.
+: Use task lists encode discrete steps to take in order to complete a deliverable.
+  All deliverables should have either a set of concrete steps to take to meet the delivearble, or at least one task with the **acceptance criteria** for when the deliverable will be complete.
   Task lists should be in the top comment of the deliverable, and are encoded as markdown tasks lists (e.g. with `- [ ]`).
   Task lists should be updated over time as we learn the steps needed to close the deliverable.
   For more complex deliverables, these tasks may be what goes onto the Sprint Board, rather than the deliverable itself.